MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/configure.md

 - Sample Data - Guest Registrations

-This flow will add 5 guests to bookings created by the 'Sample Data - Generate Employee Records' flow.
-Each booking will receive one guest.
-This flow will create a new Contact record for each guest every time it runs.
+This flow adds five guests to bookings created by the flow.
+Each booking receives one guest.
+This flow creates a new contact record for each guest every time it triggers.

 - Sample Data - Create and update employee cases